codyde/kubecon-minilab-velero/README.md

 ---
 description: >-
     Velero (formerly known as Heptio Ark) gives users tools to back up and restore Kubernetes cluster resources and persistent volumes.
+---

+# Project Velero: Introduction

+Velero (formerly known as Heptio Ark) gives users tools to back up and restore Kubernetes cluster resources and persistent volumes.
 Velero can be used both in public cloud as well as with on-premises Kubernetes clusters.
 Backups can be scheduled on demand or scheduled.
 Once these backups are obtained, cluster operators can restore these backups to their existing cluster as a recovery tool, or other clusters as a migration (or recovery) tool.

 Velero consists of a local server instance that runs within your cluster as well as a command line utility for interacting with the service.
----

-# Project Velero: Introduction

 ## Key Capabilities

-* **Backup and Reovery of Resources and Persistent Volumes** - Allows users to backup Kubernetes pods and/or persistent volumes.
+* **Backup and Recovery of Resources and Persistent Volumes** - Allows users to backup Kubernetes pods and/or persistent volumes.
 * **Recovery/Migration** - Restore your pods to your existing cluster, or migrate the application to another cluster.
 Useful during cluster upgrades or greenfield scenarios.

 ### Environment Overview